-No wonder you are considering ADHD drug withdrawal.
-ADHD treatment using addictive medications may be one of the biggest scandals in the history of the pharmaceutical industry.
-ADHD itself has no causal biomarkers, making it a controversial and highly subjective diagnosis at best.1
+It is no wonder a person may want to consider ADHD drug withdrawal.
+ADHD treatment using addictive medications may be among the top 10 biggest controversies in the history of the pharmaceutical industry.
+ADHD itself has no causal biomarkers or specific diagnostic test — a highly subjective diagnosis at best.1,19

-Discovering underlying causes for a short attention span, for lack of focus in work, study or life, or for trouble staying mentally sharp and awake are valuable signposts that can inform where the real solutions lie.
-ADHD medication withdrawal is the “reset” that allows you to start resolving actual issues that a person most desires to address.2
+Discovering underlying causes for a short attention span, for lack of interest in work, or study, or life, or for trouble staying mentally sharp and awake are valuable signposts that can inform where the real solutions may lie.
+ADHD medication withdrawal is the “reset” that allows you to start resolving actual issues that a person most desires to address for a creative, fulfilling life.2

-Alternative to Meds Center has focused on ADHD medication withdrawal (and withdrawal from other prescription medications) for a decade and a half.
-We have published evidence regarding our clients’ tremendous successes.
+Alternative to Meds Center has focused on ADHD medication withdrawal (and withdrawal from other prescription medications) for nearly 2 decades now.
+We have published evidence tracking our clients’ tremendous successes.
 Discovering and effectively handling the root causes of unwanted symptoms is the meat and potatoes of our programs.
-Our aim is to provide actual, sustainable improvements in health and well-being, regardless of subjective opinions, previous misdiagnoses, over-medication, and labels.
+Our aim is to provide authentic and sustainable improvements in health and well-being, regardless of subjective opinions, previous misdiagnoses, over-medication, and labels.

 15 Years Experience by Professionals Who Understand Your Journey.

 Over time, ADHD medication has been shown to cause iatrogenic worsening of symptoms 11 (iatrogenic means caused by the treatment, i.e., caused by the drug or the doctor).
 Adverse effects of stimulant drugs (among others) are a common liability as reported in an article published in the Armed Forces Medical Journal of India in 2005.9